SFrijters/DLBC/README.md

      dub build -b release -c <configuration>

-where <configuration> specifies the lattice connectivity and is one of d3q19 (default), d2q9, d1q5 or d1q3.
+where &lt;configuration&gt; specifies the lattice connectivity and is one of d3q19 (default), d2q9, d1q5 or d1q3.

+This will allow to easily select the desired compiler; the old Makefile uses dmd only.
 The Makefile will be deprecated and removed in good time.

 ## Future extensions